mattdepaolis/Llama-3-from-scratch/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (assuming a standard open-source license for demonstration).
+This project is licensed under the MIT License - see the LICENSE file for details.